Coccinellidae: Life cycle

 A western polished lady beetle and her eggs near a milkweed aphid colony.

 Female western polished lady beetle, eggs maturing, and emerging first instar larvae on narrow-leaf milkweed.

 In temperate climates, coccinellids typically breed from late spring to early summer.
 In warmer temperate regions, reproduction may occur in spring, fall and winter; tropical species reproduce during the wet season.
 Mating is promiscuous.
 In some species, females appear to be selective in their partners, preferring males of a certain size and colour.
 Males produce sperm packets each with 14,000 sperm, and insert three of them into the female, even though she can only hold 18,000 sperm.
 This is likely a form of sperm competition.
 Like other insects, coccinellids develop from egg, to larva, to pupa and finally adult.
 Eggs tend to be bright yellow, and the females lay them close together, standing upright and near where they can access food.
 The number of eggs in a cluster can vary depending on the species; it is typically in the double digits but some species can lay over a thousand eggs in their lifetime.

 After hatching, the larvae will begin eating, including the other eggs in their clutch.
 Certain species lay extra infertile trophic eggs with the fertile eggs, providing a backup food source for the larvae when they hatch.
 The ratio of infertile to fertile eggs increases with scarcity of food at the time of egg laying.
-Larvae typically have four instar stages with three moults between them.
+Larvae typically have four developmental stages with three moults between them.
 The larva eventually transitions into a pupa; which involves the development of a hunch, the fusion of the legs to the body, and the attachment of the posterior to the surface.

 Pupae may be uncovered, partially covered or fully covered by larval skin depending on the species.
 The pupa is mostly immobile, but the head can move in response to irritation.
 When the adult emerges, it has its hindwings, while the elytron starts out softer and lighter in colour, with no patterns.
 The length of each development stage varies based on climate and between species.
 For Adalia bipunctata, eggs hatch after four to eight days, the larva stage lasts around three weeks and the pupa lasts seven to ten days.
 Adult coccinellids develop much of their final colouration within hours, but may not fully darken for weeks or months.
 The lifespan of an adult reaches up to a year.

 In temperate areas, coccinellids may hibernate or enter diapause during the winter.
 Individuals during this period gather in clumps, large or small depending on the species.
 Overwintering insects can be found both in lowland areas, aggregating under dead vegetation, and at the tops of hills, hibernating under rocks and on grass tussocks.
 In areas with particularly hot summers, the insects experience summer dormancy or aestivation; in the tropics, coccinellids enter dormancy during the dry season.